Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ------|-----------------|-----------------------------------------------------
 0xcb  | (∅ → outpointtx outpointindex)  | 1; [standard memory cost](#standard-memory-cost)

-Pushes the transaction ID and output index fields of the current input's [outpoint](#outpoint) on the data stack as separate items.
+Pushes the transaction ID and output index fields of the current entry’s [outpoint](#outpoint) on the data stack as separate items.
 The index is encoded as a [VM number](#vm-number).

 Fails if the current entry is an [issuance entry](data.md#issuance-entry).